pumbaa666/KaamelottBot/README.md

 <a name="changelog">Changelog</a>
 ---

+- 2026.01.05 - Discord update
+Update discord.js dependency version and add DAVE dependency to comply with new Discord API version.

 - 2023.06.12 - Dockerization
 Create a Docker version to run the app as a container instead of as a service.